 Foreign objects stuck between teeth

-Winyah Dental Group specializes in handling dental emergencies with precision, compassion, and urgency, right here in Pawleys Island.
+Winyah Dental Group specializes in handling dental emergencies with precision, compassion, and urgency, right here in Georgetown and Pawleys Island.

 Our expert dental team understands that emergencies don’t follow business hours.
 That’s why we provide after-hours emergency dental services, giving our patients peace of mind 24/7.